 Often, your benefits’ future heavily relies on your initial application submission.
 Therefore, talk to a long-term disability lawyer to ascertain whether your policy contains a mental illness limitation before planning your application accordingly.

 Disability benefits attorneys are well-versed in STD and LTD policies that contain these mental health limitations.
-An experienced disability attorney can interpret your policy, and develop a strong application likely to preserve your future benefits for the longest time possible.
+An experienced Boston disability attorney can interpret your policy, and develop a strong application likely to preserve your future benefits for the longest time possible.